tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 ```

-sometimes things are a bit easier if you can extract sub-controller for the
+sometimes things are a bit easier if you can extract the sub-controller for the
 sub-resource for that domain object like *Items* within the *Order*: